Descent098/ezcv/docs/included-themes.md

   facebook: your id # go to facebook and go to your profile, your ID will be at the end of the url i.e. www.facebook.com/<your id>
 examples: true # If you want to include the example.md files in your final build (good for developing new themes)
 resume: false # If you want to generate the resume section
-theme: freelancer # Which of the included templates to use
+theme: freelancer # Which of the included themes to use
 ```
 ## Sections